 by Hannah Craven

-Wales might be renowned for its rolling countryside and dramatic mountain ranges, but its beautiful beaches are among some of the best in the UK.
+Wales might be renowned for its rolling countryside and dramatic mountain ranges, but the beaches in West Wales are among some of the best in the UK.

 From the hustle and bustle of Swansea Beach to the wild and wonderful surroundings of Marloes Sands, there’s a whole host of gorgeous golden beaches to be discovered across the county.
 If you’re planning a visit but haven’t decided where to stay, we’ve put together a handy guide to the best West Wales beaches.

-Planning a visit to Carmarthenshire?
+Planning a holiday to Carmarthenshire?
 Here are a few of our favourite beaches in the area.